madhavansingh/MittiVerse/mittiverse-backend/MITTIVERSE_AI_API_DOCUMENATION.md

-# 🌾 GreenFund AI API Documentation
+# 🌾 MittiVerse AI API Documentation

 ---

-**Project Name:** GreenFund: AI-Driven Climate-Smart Farming
+**Project Name:** MittiVerse: AI-Driven Climate-Smart Farming

 **Purpose:** This document details the implementation, data flow, and underlying prompt strategies for the Artificial Intelligence services integrated into the GreenFund platform. [cite_start]The AI layer is designed to transform raw data (weather, soil, activity) into actionable, farm-specific advice aligned with climate action and sustainability goals.